tmrdlt/masterthesis-khipu/README.md

 Khipu is a Kanban board-based task management tool developed by Timo Erdelt for his __Masters Thesis__ at the Institute for Informatics, Ludwig-Maximilian University of Munich.
 This repository contains the backend written in the Scala Programming Language.

 - The frontend can be found [here](https://github.com/tmrdlt/masterthesis-khipu-frontend).
-- The tool was evaluated with a user study.
+- The tool was evaluated in a user study.
 The evaluation can be found [here](https://github.com/tmrdlt/masterthesis-evaluation).

 ## API Endpoints
 See [Endpoints.md](Endpoints.md)